 All children attending preschool must be potty trained.
-With the exception of minimal accidents, our definition of "potty trained" means that the child is in underpants and indicates toileting needs to teachers on a regular basis.
+Our definition of "potty trained" means that the child is in underpants and indicates toileting needs to teachers on a regular basis.
 We are not licensed or equipped for diaper changing or daily accidents.

-3 and 5 day all day enrollment is capped at the discretion of the program director due to the all day program being geared toward kindergarten readiness.
-Some children are not yet ready for the social-emotional and academic demands of the all day Kindergarten-readiness program.
-Enrollment status may be re-evaluated at the discretion of the program director.
+3 and 5 day all day enrollment is capped at the discretion of the Program Director due to the all-day program being geared toward kindergarten readiness.
+Some children are not yet ready for the social-emotional and academic demands of the all-day Kindergarten-readiness program.
+Enrollment status may be re-evaluated at the discretion of the Program Director.